loading

 Contact Us Now!

-Latest News in Fort Worth, TX
+Latest News Near Me Fort Worth, TX

 The creation of this content included the use of AI based on templates created, reviewed and edited by journalists in the newsroom.
 Read more on our AI policy here.

-The warning is in effect until 1:30 p.m.
+This advisory is in effect until 11:45 p.m.

 When heavy rain occurs, there is a potential for flooding, particularly in areas that are low-lying or prone to floods.
 It is crucial to never drive through water on the road, even if it appears shallow.
 According to the NWS, as little as 12 inches of fast-flowing water can carry away most vehicles.